Professional brand and networking Mastering LinkedIn

 What They're Secretly Asking

 When a recruiter looks for your name on Google, they check who controls those search results.
-If your LinkedIn link is at the very top with a neat, professional address, it suggests you have a strong Digital Footprint.* This is about having *Control.
-A person who bothers to fix their search engine presence shows they are actively managing their "image" in a competitive job world.
+If your LinkedIn link sits at the top with a clean, professional address, it suggests you have a strong digital footprint.
+This is about control.
+A person who bothers to fix their search engine presence shows they are actively managing their image in a competitive job market.
 If you haven't claimed the "name you use at work," the recruiter might wonder if you react to things instead of getting ahead of them.
-Owning your search results proves you know how to manage your "brand" when things get busy.
+Owning your search results proves you know how to manage your brand when things get busy.

 3